aangaymoi/DALHelper/Readme.txt

-﻿

-               <DAL> - What's new in the latest version
+               <DALHelper> - What's new in the latest version

      Version <2.0>